 Highlights from Allison’s college years was to play Abigail in Arthur Millers, The Crucible, in Cape Town.
-Other career highlights are My Fair Lady (The Playhouse 2009) and playing the role of Antonia in the 1965 Broadway musical, Man of La Mancha (Catalina Theatre).
-She has also guest choreographed for a number of productions and competitions over the years.
+Other career highlights are My Fair Lady at The Playhouse in 2009 and playing the role of Antonia in the 1965 Broadway musical, Man of La Mancha at the Catalina Theatre.
+She has also guest choreographed for a number of productions and eistedfords over the years.
 Some of the roles on Allison’s bucket list are, Maureen in the musical Rent and Milly in Atholl Fugards People are Living There and Cassie in A Chorus Line.

 Allison Is married and is the proud mamma of her hilariously funny and gorgeous son Preston.